-Dynamic Capacity Expansion (DCE) is a modification operation in the storage management software that increases the capacity of a volume group or a disk pool.
-This modification operation enables you to add unassigned drives to a volume group or disk pool.
-Adding unassigned drives increases the free capacity in the volume group or the disk pool.
-You can use this free capacity to create additional volumes or add reserve capacity for a disk pool or a volume group.
+Dynamic Capacity Expansion (DCE) is a modification operation in the storage management software that increases the capacity of a volume group.
+This modification operation allows you to add unassigned drives to a volume group.
+Adding unassigned drives increases the free capacity in the volume group.
+You can use this free capacity to create additional volumes.